Code-Institute-Submissions/Paul-Glanville-milestone3_NovResub/README.md

 ---

 ### Functions

-Log in - once clicked onwill take to another page or popup on the page to allow an existing user to log into their profile.
+Log in - once clicked will take to another page or popup on the page to allow an existing user to log into their profile.
 Register - once this button has been clicked the user will then be taken to another page/ or a popup and be able to create a new profile.
+Home - Takes the user back to the main page of the site.
+Search - allows the user to search for a specific review by book title or by author.

 ---